JohnSnowLabs/spark-nlp-workshop/products/sagemaker/models/en.med_ner.risk_factors.pipeline/inputs/README.md

-## Input Format
+# Input Format

-To use the model for text prediction, you need to provide input in one of the following supported formats:
+To use the model, you need to provide input in one of the following supported formats:

 ### Format 1: Array of Text Documents